ppannuto/patpannuto.com/classes/2021/spring/cse291/index.md

 &rarr; <a href="https://ucsd.zoom.us/j/98887760697">Zoom link for remote participants</a> (Note: Requires UCSD login).<br/>

 [Pat Pannuto](https://patpannuto.com) is the instructor, and their office is CSE 3202 (right in the corner).<br/>
+&rarr; Office hours: Fridays, 12-1:30, [via Zoom](https://ucsd.zoom.us/j/94436245244)

 [Nishant Bhaskar](http://cseweb.ucsd.edu/~nibhaska/) is the TA for the course.

-Office hours are TBA.<br/>
-Times always available by appointment, generally afternoons are preferred.
+Additional office hours available by appointment, generally afternoons are preferred.

 Quick Links:
 [Paper Reviews](#paper-reviews) |